-Yes, the Portfolio Manager applies exclusions to the investment universe of the financial product.
 The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.

-The exclusions include thermal coal mining and thermal coal-based energy production & oil sands, the portfolio manager selects investments based upon a lower absolute or relative scope 1+2 carbon intensity.
-UBS Asset Management does not invest in companies involved in controversial weapons i.e. cluster munitions, anti-personnel mines, chemical and biological weapons, or companies in breach of the Treaty on the Non-Proliferation of Nuclear Weapons.

-The Portfolio Manager employs a proprietary ESG Risk Dashboard, the Dashboard allows equity and credit analysts to quickly identify companies with significant ESG risks via the "UBS ESG Risk Signal".
-This clear, actionable signal serves as starting point for more in-depth analysis of the underlying sources of these risks and the links to their investment cases.
+The following PAI indicator is considered by virtue of the promoted characteristics:

+- The Portfolio Manager selects investments based upon a low scope 1+2 carbon intensity, either absolute or relative to a benchmark

+When assessing "do no significant harm" (DNSH), we consider selected principal adverse impact indicators based on availability and appropriateness.
+These indicators are combined into a signal based on individual thresholds defined per indicator.
+A fail on a single indicator leads to an investment failing the DNSH criteria.
+The following PAI indicators are additionally part of this signal:

+Information on consideration of PAIs on sustainability factors is also available in the sub-fund's annual report.

-Companies violating the United Nations Global Compact (UNGC) principles, which do not demonstrate credible corrective action will be excluded from the investment universe. □ No 自 What investment strategy does this financial product follow? × S ESG Integration: ESG Integration is driven by taking into account material ESG risks as part of the research process.
+ESG Integration is driven by taking into account material ESG risks as part of the research process.
 ESG integration enables the Portfolio Manager to identify financially relevant sustainability factors that impact investment decisions and to incorporate ESG considerations when implementing investment decisions, and allows ESG risks to be systematically monitored and compared to risk appetite and constraints.
-It also assists in portfolio construction through securities selection, investment conviction and portfolio weightings. • For corporate issuers, this process utilizes an internal UBS ESG material issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
-This orientation toward financial materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
+It also assists in portfolio construction through securities selection, investment conviction and portfolio weightings.

+• For corporate issuers, this process utilizes an internal UBS ESG material issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
+This orientation toward financial

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
 ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential negative impact of ESG issues on the company's financial performance.
 The Portfolio Manager employs an internal UBS ESG risk dashboard that combines multiple internal and external ESG data sources in order to identify companies with material ESG risks.
-An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process. • For non-corporate issuers, the Portfolio Manager applies a qualitative or quantitative ESG risk assessment that integrates data on material ESG factors.
+An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.

+• For non-corporate issuers, the Portfolio Manager applies a qualitative or quantitative ESG risk assessment that integrates data on material ESG factors.

 The analysis of material sustainability/ESG considerations can include many different aspects, such as the following among others: the carbon footprint, health and well-being, human rights, supply chain management, fair customer treatment and governance.
-Fund specific exclusions: Issuers are assessed for ESG risks using a proprietary UBS ESG Risk Recommendation, which rates issuers using